gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - When resolving the dependencies of a binary `b`, for a dependency on library `l`:
     - Select a binary for library `l` that has a build type with a matching name.

-## Story: Cross-compile for multiple operating systems
+## Story: Use GCC to cross-compile for custom target platforms

-This story adds support for cross-compilation.
-Add the concept of an operating system to the platform.
+This story adds support for cross-compilation with GCC.
+It adds the concept of a 'platform configuration' to be supplied to a tool chain, specifying arguments to use with GCC when targeting a particular platform.

-- Add `OperatingSystem` and simple type extending Named
-- Add `Platform.operatingSystem` property.
-Should default to the operating system of the build machine.
+- Add `TargetPlatformConfiguration` that defines the set of tool arguments that should be provided to the tool chain when building for a target platform.
-- Add `ToolChain.targetPlatform` add to the set of supported target platforms for a tool chain.
+- Add `Gcc.addPlatformConfiguration(TargetPlatformConfiguration)` to add target platform support to a tool chain.
+- Add `ToolChainInternal.canTargetPlatform(Platform)` to determine if a particular tool chain supports building for a particular target platform.
+  - For GCC 'i386' and 'x86_64' will have built-in support.
+  - For Visual C++, the supported platforms is not extensible.
+Support is limited to 'i386', 'x86_64' and 'ia64'.

 ### User visible changes
     toolChains {
-        gccXCompile(GccToolChain) {
-            path "/my/crosscompiler"

-            targetPlatform "linux_x86" // target by name
-            targetPlatform {
+        crossCompiler(Gcc) {
-                it.operatingSystem.name == "windows" && it.architecture.name == "x86"
+            addPlatformConfiguration(new ArmSupport())
         }
     }
+    targetPlatforms {
+        arm {
+            architecture "arm"

         }
+        x64 {
+            architecture "x86_64"
+        }
+    }

+    class ArmSupport implements TargetPlatformConfiguration {
+        boolean supportsPlatform(Platform element) {
+            return element.getArchitecture().name == "arm"
+        }

+        List<String> getCppCompilerArgs() {
+            ["-mcpu=arm"]
+        }

+        List<String> getCCompilerArgs() {
+            ["-mcpu=arm"]
+        }

+        List<String> getAssemblerArgs() {
+            []
+        }

+        List<String> getLinkerArgs() {
+            ["-arch", "arm"]
+        }

+        List<String> getStaticLibraryArchiverArgs() {
+            []
+        }
+    }

+### Open issues

+- Need to be able to build for a single platform or all available platforms.
+- Add some opt-in way to define variants using a matrix of (flavour, tool chain, architecture, operating system).

+## Story: Build a native component for multiple operating systems

+This story adds the concept of an operating system to the platform.
+A tool chain may only be able to build for a particular target operating system, an for GCC additional support may be added to target an operating system.

+- Add `OperatingSystem` and simple type extending Named
+- Add `Platform.operatingSystem` property.
+Default is the default target operating system of the tool chain.
+    - Can configure the operating system with a string arg to `Platform.operatingSystem()`: a set of standard names will map to windows, linux, osx and solaris.

+### User visible changes
     targetPlatforms {
         linux_x86 {
             operatingSystem "linux"
-            architecture "x86" // Synonym for x86-32, IA-32
+            architecture "x86"
         }
         linux_x64 {
             operatingSystem "linux"
-            architecture "x64" // Synonym for x86-64, AMD64
+            architecture "x64"
         }
         osx_64 {
             operatingSystem "osx"